OleConsignado/vcs-hosted-k8s-helm-installer/README.md

 ## Usage example

-This example uses VCS Getter library which is not a dependency of VCS Hosted Kubernetes Helm Installer, so you must to install it in addition to VCS Hosted Kubernetes Helm Installer:
+This example uses VCS Getter library which is not a dependency of VCS Hosted Kubernetes Helm Installer, so you must install it in addition to VCS Hosted Kubernetes Helm Installer:

 ```
 $ npm install vcs-getter